-- Clean the sore, remove dead tissue, and apply a dressing.
+- Cleaning the sore, removing dead tissue, and applying a dressing.

-- Do not put anything else on the sore.
+- Not putting anything else on the sore.

-- Wash hands before and after performing wound care.
-Wear disposable gloves.
+- Washing hands before and after performing wound care.
+Wearing disposable gloves.

-- Clean the wound every time the bandage is changed.
+- Cleaning the wound every time the bandage is changed.